-Distributors should use version 6 of the LRAMVA Workform when making LRAMVA requests for remaining amounts related to CFF activity.
+Distributors should use the latest version of the LRAMVA Workform when making LRAMVA requests for remaining amounts related to CFF activity and from programs they delivered through the Local Program Fund that was part of the Interim Framework.
 An application for lost revenues should include the following:

 - Final Verified Annual Reports if the distributor is claiming lost revenues from savings from CDM programs delivered in 2017 or earlier. - Participation and Cost Reports and detailed project level savings files made available by the IESO to support the clearance of energy- and/or demandrelated LRAMVA balances for the period of January 1, 2018 to April 15, 2019.
 These reports should be filed in Excel format, similar to the previous Final Verified Annual Reports from 2015 to 2017.
-To support savings claims for projects completed after April 15, 2019, distributors should provide similar supporting evidence.
+To support savings claims for projects completed after April 15, 2019, distributors should provide similar supporting evidence. - Other supporting evidence with an explanation and rationale should be provided to justify the eligibility of any other savings from a program delivered by a distributor through the Local Program Fund that was part of the Interim Framework after April 15, 2019.

 In relation to the project level savings reports used to support LRAMVA claims, these documents may contain personal information (e.g., residential customers' names, addresses, postal codes, phone numbers, and email addresses) and/or business information that may be commercially sensitive (e.g., facility consumption information and production information).
 Personal information and commercially sensitive information is not needed to support LRAMVA claims and should not be filed.
 Distributors should delete any personal information or commercially sensitive information in the Excel spreadsheets or any other documentation that is filed with the OEB.
+This includes information that may be hidden within the Excel spreadsheets.